Williams Dining is committed to sustainability — from where we get our food to how we handle our waste.

 These are some of our local suppliers:

-- Highlawn Dairy Lee Ma: Brown XL Eggs Milk and Cream
+- Highlawn Dairy, Lee MA: Brown XL Eggs, Milk, and Cream

 - Ioka Valley Farm: Maple Syrup

-- Paradise Farms: Apples, Squashes, Honey
+- Paradise Farms: Apples, Squash, and Honey

-- Maplebrook Farm: Mozzarella and Feta Cheeses
+- Maplebrook Farm: Mozzarella and Feta Cheese

-- Marty’s Local: Little Leaf Lettuce Potatoes, Baby Spinach and Miscellaneous Produce
+- Marty’s Local: Little Leaf Lettuce, Potatoes, Baby Spinach, and Miscellaneous Produce

 - Wyman Blueberries:

-- Gammelgarden: Yogurt available at Ecocafe
+- Gammelgarden: Yogurt available at Eco-Café

-- Green Mountain Creamery: Yogurts Individual and Bulk
+- Green Mountain Creamery: Individual and Bulk Yogurts

-- Cabot Cheese: Cottage Cheese ,Sour cream and Cheddar Cheese
+- Cabot Cheese: Cottage Cheese, Sour Cream, and Cheddar Cheese

-Lean Path: The industry’s first and only automated food waste tracking system; found in hospitals, colleges and universities, restaurants and other food service operations across the U.S and beyond.
-It’s helped customers cut food waste by as much as 80% and run greener, more sustainable operations.
-Williams has both pre and post consumer waste tracking programs that weigh daily food waste.
+Lean Path: The industry’s first and only automated food waste tracking system; found in hospitals, colleges and universities, restaurants, and other food service operations across the U.S. and beyond.
+It’s helped customers cut food waste by as much as 80%; and run greener, more sustainable operations.
+Williams has both pre and post-consumer waste tracking programs that weigh daily food waste.

 The Zilkha Center’s Sustainable Food & Agriculture Program: Explores evolving campus food ways.